Coelancanth/Loop_RPG/Assets/Docs/Format/ThinkingLogFormat.md

 # Next Steps
-Briefly describe the next steps of the module.
+Briefly describe the possible next steps of the module.

 # Testing Strategy
 Briefly describe the testing strategy of the module.

-# Dependencies
-Briefly describe the dependencies of the module.